mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When we reached closing day, we realized the contract left a lot of ambiguity around who's entitled to money flowing in and out of the business around the time of the closing:

-- How do you split bills for services that straddle the closing (e.g., a monthly bill that's charged a week after closing)?
+- How do you split bills for services that straddle the closing (e.g., a monthly charge that will bill again a week after closing)?
 - What happens to money in PayPal or Shopify that hasn't yet transferred to your bank?
 - Who pays when a customer purchases before closing but requests a refund after closing?
 - Who receives revenue from sales on closing day?